 In what amount and duration should supports be delivered?

-Practitioners should deliver supports in an amount and duration that is likely to lead to the most meaningful and sustained increase in the child's learning, participation, and wellbeing.
+Practitioners should work in partnership with the child and family to determine the delivery amount and duration that will likely lead to the most meaningful and sustained increase in the child's learning, participation, and wellbeing.